Blog

 3. Aggregations: e.g. give me totals for HTTP status codes from NGINX logs’

-We also saw the limitations of SaaS platforms like Datadog, Loggly, Papertrail, Splunk, and Sumologic, which can be expensive and lack necessary features.
+We also saw the limitations of SaaS platforms like Datadog, Loggly, Papertrail, Splunk, and Sumologic, which can be extremely expensive.
 In addition, many users prefer to keep their data private in their own data centers or AWS accounts.
 Our team took these challenges into account, and designed a system from the ground up that addresses each one.

 Drawing on the experience of our team members and mine working with hundreds of AWS customers as an AWS Solutions Architect, we built a system that's both simple for beginners and sophisticated for advanced users.